Iraq travel advice

 Trains

-Avoid travelling by rail, as the railroad is old and poorly maintained.
+Avoid travelling by rail, as the rail system is old and poorly maintained.

 Mosul Dam

-A dam failure could cause significant flooding and disruptions to essential services from Mosul to Baghdad, along the Tigris River as well as areas adjoining the dam.
-A failure of the Mosul Dam cannot be predicted.
+A dam failure can’t be predicted, but could cause significant flooding and disrupt essential services from Mosul to Baghdad, along the Tigris River as well as areas adjoining the dam.
 Monitor local media reports and prepare contingency plans.
-The Government of Canada cannot provide consular services if there is a dam failure.
+The Government of Canada has a very limited ability to provide consular services in Iraq.

 Air travel